tails1154/tailsassist/README.md

 3. finally, run main.py (`python3 main.py`)
    If you need any help, feel free to open an Issue

+## how to actually use this (how did I forget this lol)
+just say "hey bob", "ok bob", or just "bob" (this one usually does not work for me)

 ## Supported devices